-Entrance Date: Beginning of any semester for pre-occupational curriculum, summer semester for occupational curriculum have not received a score of at least 30, you will need to make an appointment with your advisor;
+Entrance Dates: Beginning of any semester for pre-occupational curriculum.
+Fall semester for occupational curriculum.

-Age: Minimum of 17 years of age Other:
+Age: Minimum of 17 years of age for entrance into pre-occupational curriculum.
+18 years old for entrance into occupational program curriculum.
+Other:

-2) Achieve a score of 30th percentile on the Psychological Services Bureau, Inc. (PSB) entrance exam.
-If, after the third attempt on the entrance examination you

-3) Documentation of physical examination and immunization records;

-4) Ability to comply with health-related standards and meet minimum essential skill requirements;

-- 5) Payment of fees for liability insurance; - 6) Documentation of current CPR certification; - 7) Completion of background check.
+- 1) Completion of application and related procedures; - 2) Successful completion of the Psychological Services Bureau, Inc. (PSB) entrance exam.
+The student may reattempt the PSB entrance exam up to three attempts. - 3) Ability to comply with health-related standards and meet minimum essential skill requirements.
+Documentation of the Technical Standards Assessment Form. - 4) Documentation of immunization records. - 5) Payment of fees for liability insurance. - 6) Documentation of current CPR certification. - 7) Completion of background check and drug screen.